dkelly255/python-checkers/README.md

 # Hangman - Existing Features:
 The following section details the features specific to the "Hangman" component of the application:

+### Word Bank:
+The libraray of words for the game is contained in the file "words.txt", and is imported into the main run.py Python file.
+I found this approach enabled the best user experience in that it gave a very large selection of words of varying lengths and difficulties to keep the game interesting for the User/s.
+The source is attributed & detailed in the credits section.

 ### Hangman Welcome Screen:
 This is the initial introductory screen greeting the user upon selection of the Hangman game from the game selection menu